 The Interagency Grizzly Bear Committee (IGBC) strongly encourages all who live, work or recreate in bear habitat to carry bear spray in an easily accessible manner and to be familiar with how to use it.
-Carrying bear spray is not a substitute for adhering to proper bear avoidance safety techniques.
-Additional information on safety in bear country can be found above on this page or in the Bear Spray FAQs.
+The IGBC recommends the use of bear spray in addition to following proper bear avoidance safety practices.
+Additional information on safety in bear country can be found in the Bear Spray FAQs.

 - These guidelines are offered in an effort to provide the public with important information about bear spray and recommendations on how to select an effective bear spray.
 The IGBC does not promote or endorse any particular commercial bear spray product.

 - Purchase products that are clearly labeled for deterring attacks by bears.
 If in doubt, ask a salesperson specifically for bear spray.